 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 A pimple in the ear can be painful and uncomfortable.
-Pimples usually go away on their own, but some treatments can speed up the healing process.
+Pimples usually go away on their own, but some treatments, such as antibiotic creams and hydrogen peroxide, can speed up the healing process.

 Pimples can occur on the ear, behind the ear, or inside the ear canal.